Drunk in Charge of a Motor vehicle

 Being prosecuted for being drunk in charge of a vehicle is a serious matter which can have long lasting consequences.
 A conviction for being drunk in charge could result in, at best, 10 points on your licence (which could result in you totting up and facing a 6 month driving ban), and at worst up to 6 weeks in prison or a ban of up to 12 months.
 That’s before considering the potential knock on effects of a conviction; huge increases on your future insurance premiums, a criminal record, your good name being tarnished, and a the impact that a ban could have on your ability to continue working in your job.

-How our specialist drunk in charge offence solicitors can help you
+How our specialist motoring law solicitors can help you

 In addition to any of the defences that apply to drink driving offences, we may also be able to identify a number of further specific defences available to you.